Corvus Systems: Disk drives and backup

 The company modified Apple DOS for the Apple II to enable using Corvuss 10 MB Winchester technology hard disk drives.
 Apple DOS normally was limited to the usage of 140 KB floppy disks.
 The Corvus disks not only increased the size of available storage but were also considerably faster than floppy disks.
 These disk drives were initially sold to software engineers inside Apple Computer.

 The disk drives were manufactured by IMI (International Memories Incorporated) in Cupertino, California.
 Corvus provided the hardware and software to interface them to the Apple II, TRS-80, Atari 8-bit computers, and S-100 bus systems.
-Later, the DEC Rainbow, Corvus Concept, IBM PC, and Mac, were added to the list.
+Later, the DEC Rainbow, Corvus Concept, IBM PC, Mac, and Sony SMC-70 were added to the list.
 These 5 MB and 10 MB drives were twice the size of a shoebox and initially retailed for US$5000.
 Corvus sold many stand-alone drives whose numbers increased as they became shared over Omninet.
 This allowed sharing a then-very costly hard drive among multiple, relatively inexpensive Apple II computers.
 An entire office or classroom could thus share a single Omninet-connected Corvus drive.

 Certain models of the drives offered a tape backup option called "Mirror" to make hard disk backups using a VCR, which was itself a relatively new technology.
 A standalone version of "Mirror" was also made available.
 Data was backed up at roughly one megabyte per minute which resulted in five or ten-minute backup times.
 Tapes could hold up to 73MB.
 Even though Corvus had a on this technology, several other computer companies later used this technique.

 A later version of tape backup for the Corvus Omninet was called The Bank. and was a standalone Omninet connected device that used custom backup tape media that were very similar in shape and size to today's DLT tapes.
 Both the Corvus File Server and The Bank tape backup units were in white plastic housings roughly the size of two stacked reams of paper.